Swimming and water sports

 Kayaking and canoeing

-The Chartered Institute for the Management of Sport and Physical Activity (CIMSPA) (opens new window) says that there can be risks for people with epilepsy who paddle a kayak (sometimes called a canoe).
+British Canoeing says that there can be risks for people with epilepsy who paddle a kayak or canoe.
 If a kayak overturns when someone has a seizure they could be trapped underneath and their buoyancy aid could keep them pressed up under the kayak.
 Although this is a risk for anyone who tips over a kayak, it is more of a risk for someone having a seizure as they may be unconscious or only partly conscious at the time.

 There is less risk of being trapped underneath an open canoe (sometimes called a Canadian canoe) during a seizure.